The Office of Equity and Diversity

 It is the University's policy not to discriminate on the basis of race, gender, age, affectional or sexual orientation, sexual identity, any disability, color, religion, national origin, or any of the 20 protected classes in New Jersey.
 University policies and procedures have been established to promote diversity and civility, avoid discrimination and ensure equity in all programs.
 Social, recreational, academic programs, and services are administered without regard to an individual's protected-class status.

 Under the Workplace Violence Policy Rowan University fosters an environment of civil behavior and respectful interaction.
 The New Jersey State Policy Prohibiting Discrimination in the Workplace covers any allegation of discrimination on the basis of any protected category.

 The New Jersey State Policy Prohibiting Discrimination in the Workplace and the Workplace Violence Policy cover students only if they are in an employment relationship at the time of the incident or an employee is involved in any way.
 Students wishing to file a complaint against another student should contact the Dean of Students Office or Public Safety.

 The Rowan University Student Sexual Misconduct and Harassment Policy applies to student on student complaints and the Employee Sexual Misconduct and Harassment Policy applies to employees.
 Students in an employment capacity or filing a complaint against an employee would be covered under the employee policy as well as under the NJ Policy Prohibiting Discrimination in the Workplace.

 The Office of Equity and Diversity is located in Linden Hall.
-The Assistant Vice President of Equity and Diversity/Chief Equity Compliance Officer reports to the President and the Executive Vice President of Administration and Strategic Advancement.
+The Assistant Vice President of Equity and Diversity/Chief Equity Compliance Officer reports to the Office of General Counsel.